dmx-systems/dmx-documentation/docs/devel.rst

 An imperative migration is a Java class that is derived from ``de.deepamehta.core.service.Migration`` and that overrides the ``run()`` method.
 The ``run()`` method is called by DMX to run the migration.

-Within the migration you have access to the DMX *Core Service* through the ``dm4`` object.
+Within the migration you have access to the DMX *Core Service* through the ``dmx`` object.
 By the means of the Core Service you can perform arbitrary database operations.
 Typically this involves importing further objects from the ``de.deepamehta.core`` API.

 As an example see a migration that comes with the *DMX Topicmaps* plugin: